 How pulmonary hypertension is diagnosed

 Pulmonary hypertension is most often initially diagnosed with an echocardiogram (an ultrasound of the heart).
-Cardiac catheterization, where a small catheter is guided to directly determine pressures and measure blood flow may be needed as well.
+Cardiac catheterization, where a thin tube catheter is guided to directly determine pressures and measure blood flow may be needed as well.
 This can help to confirm the diagnosis and determine the severity of pulmonary hypertension.

 Signs and symptoms of pulmonary hypertension include: